-Order for seizure and restraint 34.
-Where an ex parte application is made by the Director of Public Prosecutions to a Judge and the Judge is satisfied that there are reasonable grounds to believe that there is in any building, place or vessel, any property in respect of which a forfeiture order under section 33 has been made, the Judge may issue - with any interest in, the property, other than as may be specified in the restraint order.
+32. Where an ex parte application is made by the Director of Public Prosecutions to a Judge and the Judge is satisfied that there are reasonable grounds to believe that there is in any building, place or vessel, any property in respect of which a forfeiture order under section 31 has been made, the Judge may issue -

-- (a) a warrant authorising a police officer to search the building, place or vessel for that property and to seize that property if found, and any other property in respect of which the police officer believes, on reasonable grounds, that a forfeiture order under section 33 may be made; or - (b) a restraint order prohibiting any person from disposing of, or otherwise dealing
+- (a) a warrant authorising a police officer to search the building, place or vessel for that property and to seize that property if found, and any other property in respect of which the police officer believes, on reasonable grounds, that a forfeiture order under section 31 may be made; or - (b) a restraint order prohibiting any person from disposing of, or otherwise dealing with any interest in, the property, other than as may be specified in the restraint order.